NexMaker-Fab/2023zjudemini-hi1/md/01_Project_manage.md

   ## Problem 2: The website cannot be updated automatically
   - **Problem Description**: The website cannot be updated automatically after pushing the code to the GitHub.
 In the action tap, the status of the action is failed.
   - **Solution**:
   Click Build error to see the error message in the log.
+And then you can find the reason of the error.
+In this case, the reason is that the theme of the website is wrongly set.
+Check offical document to see how a theme should be set [Github pages theme](https://pages.github.com/themes/).
   - ![Alt text](image-2.png)
   - ![Alt text](image-1.png)